neil-berg/portfolio/src/posts/2019-04-13-movie-mania.md

 ---
 title: "Project Review: Movie Mania"
 date: "2019-04-13"
+description: A React/Redux web app to scan new releases, trending movies, and top rated films of all time.
 ---

 ## Movie Mania

-Project Review: Movie Mania - a React/Redux App to scan new releases, trending movies, and top rated films of all time.

 **strong text here**